North Vancouver School District

 Student Empowerment

 Students succeed when they are supported to take responsibility of their learning and actions.
-By nurturing and inspiring students to have the awareness, strength and ability to reach their personal best, students excel not only personally but also as members of their broader learning community.
-School communities become stronger, safer and more caring when students feel connected and when they know they are meaningful members of the team.
-Secondary students are empowered to become involved in educational issues that affect them via the District Student Leadership Council.
+By nurturing and inspiring students to have the awareness, strength and ability to reach their personal best, students excel personally and as members of their broader learning community.

 Site Security